 Uniqlo: Japanese Chic, for Cheap

 In such a fashion-conscious city as Paris, even tourists may feel the pull to wear the latest trends.
 The Japanese chain is a perfect way to get the styles of the moment for less than in some of the smaller boutiques featuring local designers.
 For men and women, the printed t-shirts are especially fun, as well as some of the basics, like trousers and summer wear.
 The main location is in close reach of some of Paris' top department stores, too, making it convenient for an afternoon of shopping.

 Petit Bateau: Not Just for Les Enfants

 This beloved French chain is not just for children anymore.
-Locals love Petit Bateau for its classic lines, unquestionable quality and unbeatable prices -- especially during sales season.
-While the variety for adults is nowhere near what it is for the younger ilk, there is still much in the way of t-shirts, sweaters and other basics that will make you feel oh-so-French.
+Locals love Petit Bateau for its classic lines, unquestionable quality, and unbeatable prices -- especially during sales season.
+While the variety for adults is nowhere near what it is for the younger ilk, there is still much in the way of t-shirts, sweaters, and other basics that will make you feel oh-so-French.
 If you’re looking for the classic Parisian long-sleeved shirt in white with navy blue stripes, there is no better place to find it than here.
-There are several locations around Paris-- visit the website to find one near where you're staying.
+There are several locations around Paris.

 Andre Stock: For Shoes